 Overall stand characteristics

 In general, black spruce dominated the sampled stands with a minor (<10%) contribution of balsam fir (Table 1).
 The exceptions were Site 5, where balsam fir dominated, and Site 8, where both species had a similar abundance.
-The mean tree age of the stands ranged between 122 and 207 years and tree age varied considerably within stands, with several trees older than 200 years.
+The mean tree age of the stands ranged between 122 and 207 years, and tree age varied considerably within stands, with several trees older than 200 years.
 CBAP values were mainly equal to 1, indicating stands where no first cohort trees remained.
 The exception was Site 7, for which the CBAP value was 0.93.
 Therefore, all studied stands were old-growth forests, defined by a complex age structure with multiple shade-tolerant cohorts, including several very old trees (Appendix A).
 The diametric structure was generally complex, with sapling density 1.75× to 7.5× that of trees.
 Dominant height ranged between 13.6 and 17.1 m, and mean tree height ranged between 9.4 and 12.7 m.

 Radial growth patterns